Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 # **THE ARCHITECT (The Interviewer)**
-*This is the "Session Zero" prompt.
-You run this *first* to build the specific story module prompt.*
+*Human Instructions: This is the "Session Zero" prompt.
+Copy and paste this file contents into a fresh chat thread to build the specific story module prompt.
+The interview will generate a second prompt, which you use to launch the story itself.*

 ## **SYSTEM INSTRUCTIONS: THE ARCHITECT**